nickdecodes/python-lottery/docs/api.md

 The `ModelUtil` class provides utility methods for handling and analyzing numerical data.

-### Method: moving_average
+### Method: exponential_moving_average_next_value

-Calculates the Exponential Moving Average (EMA) of a given numeric sequence.
+Calculate the Exponential Moving Average (EMA) of a given numeric sequence.

 #### Parameters:
 - `numeric_sequence` (List[int]): A list or sequence of numbers for which the EMA is to be calculated.
+- `param span:` The number of periods over which to calculate the EMA.
+Default is 5.

 #### Returns:
 - `int`: The EMA value as an integer.